Morgan Stanley Raises Royal Caribbean Group (NYSE:RCL) Price Target to $61.00

-Royal Caribbean Group (NYSE:RCL) had its price objective boosted by Morgan Stanley from $50.00 to $61.00 in a research report sent to investors on Friday, The Fly reports.
-They currently have an underweight rating on the stock.
+Royal Caribbean Group (NYSE:RCL) had its price target boosted by Morgan Stanley from $50.00 to $61.00 in a report issued on Thursday morning, PriceTargets.com reports.
+Morgan Stanley currently has an underweight rating on the stock.

-In other Royal Caribbean Group news, CEO Lisa Lutoff-Perlo sold 23,702 shares of the firm’s stock in a transaction on Monday, April 5th.
+In other Royal Caribbean Group news, CEO Lisa Lutoff-Perlo sold 23,702 shares of the business’s stock in a transaction dated Monday, April 5th.
 The stock was sold at an average price of $90.00, for a total transaction of $2,133,180.00.
-Following the completion of the transaction, the chief executive officer now owns 73,391 shares of the company’s stock, valued at $6,605,190.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Jason T. Liberty sold 3,000 shares of the business’s stock in a transaction on Monday, April 12th.
-The shares were sold at an average price of $88.77, for a total transaction of $266,310.00.
-Following the sale, the chief financial officer now owns 93,789 shares in the company, valued at approximately $8,325,649.53.
+Following the completion of the sale, the chief executive officer now directly owns 73,391 shares of the company’s stock, valued at approximately $6,605,190.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CFO Jason T. Liberty sold 34,778 shares of the business’s stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $90.17, for a total value of $3,135,932.26.
+Following the sale, the chief financial officer now directly owns 115,251 shares of the company’s stock, valued at $10,392,182.67.
 The disclosure for this sale can be found here.
-Insiders sold 76,688 shares of company stock valued at $6,980,182 over the last 90 days.
-13.09% of the stock is currently owned by company insiders.
+In the last quarter, insiders have sold 76,688 shares of company stock worth $6,980,182.
+13.09% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Robeco Institutional Asset Management B.V. grew its holdings in Royal Caribbean Group by 5.2% in the first quarter.
-Robeco Institutional Asset Management B.V. now owns 11,951 shares of the company’s stock worth $1,023,000 after purchasing an additional 595 shares during the period.
-Joseph P. Lucia & Associates LLC boosted its position in shares of Royal Caribbean Group by 309.0% in the 1st quarter.
-Joseph P. Lucia & Associates LLC now owns 409 shares of the company’s stock worth $35,000 after purchasing an additional 309 shares in the last quarter.
-Strs Ohio grew its stake in shares of Royal Caribbean Group by 30.9% in the 1st quarter.
-Strs Ohio now owns 346,821 shares of the company’s stock worth $29,691,000 after buying an additional 81,821 shares during the last quarter.
-Compagnie Lombard Odier SCmA increased its position in Royal Caribbean Group by 30.3% during the 1st quarter.
-Compagnie Lombard Odier SCmA now owns 9,970 shares of the company’s stock valued at $854,000 after buying an additional 2,320 shares in the last quarter.
-Finally, Conning Inc. purchased a new position in Royal Caribbean Group during the first quarter valued at $208,000.
-59.07% of the stock is owned by institutional investors.
+Large investors have recently made changes to their positions in the business.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. raised its holdings in Royal Caribbean Group by 6.7% during the 4th quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 52,666 shares of the company’s stock worth $3,934,000 after purchasing an additional 3,288 shares during the last quarter.
+Usca Ria LLC raised its holdings in Royal Caribbean Group by 412.7% during the 4th quarter.
+Usca Ria LLC now owns 18,430 shares of the company’s stock worth $1,377,000 after purchasing an additional 14,835 shares during the last quarter.
+Cowa LLC bought a new stake in Royal Caribbean Group during the 4th quarter worth about $101,000.
+Birchcreek Wealth Management LLC bought a new stake in shares of Royal Caribbean Group in the 4th quarter valued at about $59,000.
+Finally, Chiron Capital Management LLC bought a new stake in shares of Royal Caribbean Group in the 3rd quarter valued at about $32,000.
+59.07% of the stock is owned by hedge funds and other institutional investors.

 Royal Caribbean Group operates as a cruise company worldwide.
 The company operates cruises under the Royal Caribbean International, Celebrity Cruises, Azamara, and Silversea Cruises brands, which comprise a range of itineraries that call on approximately 1,000 destinations.
 As of December 31, 2020, it operated 61 ships with an aggregate capacity of approximately 137,930 berths.